Carrie (novel): Reception

-The hardback edition of Carrie sold modestly, but not spectacularly; it was not a bestseller.
+The hardback edition of Carrie sold modestly; it was not an instant best seller.
 Sources of the number of sales for the hardback edition vary, ranging from 13,000 copies to 17,000 copies.
-In contrast, the paperback edition sold exceedingly well.
+In contrast, the paperback edition sold well.
 In its first year, the edition sold one million copies.
-The sales were bolstered by the 1976 film adaptation, totaling four million sales.
-Carrie became a New York Times bestseller, debuting on the list in December 1976 and remaining on it for 14 weeks, peaking at number 3.
+The sales were bolstered by the 1976 film adaptation, totaling four million sales.In 1976 Carrie became a New York Times best seller, debuting on the list in December and remaining on it for 14 weeks, peaking at number 3.

 Carrie received generally positive reviews and has become a fan favorite.
-Various critics considered it an impressive literary debut.
-Newgate Callendar of The New York Times stated that despite being a debut novel, "King writes with the kind of surety normally associated only with veteran writers".
-The Daily Times-Advocate's Ina Bonds considers the novel an "admirable achievement" for a first novel, and Kirkus Reviews believes that the debut novel is handled well by King with little nonsense.
-Bob Cormier from the Daily Sentinel & Leominster Enterprise believes that the novel could've failed because of the subject matter, but didn't, and thus finds King to be "no ordinary writer".
+Several critics considered it an impressive literary debut.
+Harold C. Schonberg, writing as Newgate Callendar for The New York Times, stated that despite being a debut novel, "King writes with the kind of surety normally associated only with veteran writers".
+The Daily Times-Advocate's Ina Bonds called Carrie an "admirable achievement" for a first novel, and Kirkus Reviews wrote that "King handles his first novel with considerable accomplishment and very little hokum".
+Bob Cormier from the Daily Sentinel & Leominster Enterprise wrote that the novel could have failed because of the subject matter, but did not, and thus found King to be "no ordinary writer".

 Various critics wrote that the plot will scare readers, with Library Journal declaring the novel "a terrifying treat for both horror and parapsychology fans".
 Mary Schedl of The San Francisco Examiner wrote that Carrie "goes far beyond the usual limitations of the [horror] genre" to deliver a message about humanity.
 Publishers Weekly praised the novel for its sympathetic portrayal of Carrie.
 Both Joy Antos of Progress Bulletin and Gary Bogart of Wilson Library Journal wrote of enjoying Carrie despite the foregone conclusion.
-Nonetheless, Booklist stated that reading the novel required a "willing suspension of belief and taste".
+Nonetheless, Booklist stated that reading the novel required a "willing suspension of disbelief and taste".

 Retrospectively, Carrie has received appraisal.
 Michael R. Collings and Adam Nevill declared that the plot holds up decades after publication.
 Collings attributed it to focus and conciseness, and Nevill attributed it to the characterization and structure.
 In his literary analysis, Rocky Wood called the plot "remarkably short but compelling".
 Michael Berry of Common Sense Media lauded the characterization and said that the epistolary structure "lend[s] a sense of realism to the outlandish proceedings".
-While both Grady Hendrix and James Smythe similarly praised the story; Hendrix felt that the writing was awkward much of the time, and Smythe found the epistolary-style extracts to be the "worst [and slowest] parts of the novel".
+While both Grady Hendrix and James Smythe similarly praised the story, Hendrix felt that the writing was awkward much of the time, and Smythe found the epistolary-style extracts to be the "worst [and slowest] parts of the novel".
 Although Harold Bloom found the characterization and style to be unremarkable, he thought the novel had strong imagery and said that "Carrie at the prom scene ... is a marvelous culmination of melodrama."